Data Engineering Staff Augmentation: A 2026 Playbook

 The right outcome isn’t a long vendor dependency.
 It’s a stronger internal data engineering function.

 Use external specialists to accelerate a migration, harden governance, stand up dbt standards, or modernize orchestration.
-Then convert what they built into internal muscle.
-That means named internal owners, shadowing during delivery, architecture records that survive turnover, and explicit handoff checkpoints before the contract ends.
+Then convert what they built into internal capability: named internal owners, shadowing during delivery, architecture records that survive turnover, and explicit handoff checkpoints before the contract ends.

-If I were starting this process tomorrow, I’d take three actions this week:
+If you’re starting this process this week, take three actions:

 Data-driven market researcher with 20+ years in market research and 10+ years helping software agencies and IT organizations make evidence-based decisions.
 Former market research analyst at Aviva Investors and Credit Suisse.